Brownfield Investment - Definition

 - The company has the advantage of accessing a new market fast.

-- The initial cost is reduced since there is an already existing facility and utilities.
+- The initial cost is reduced since there are an already existing facility and utilities.

 - In some cases, the company can lease or buy a production unit that already has the employed workers, in this scenario, the cost of staffing and training is reduced.

-- The already established facility may have existing licences and government approvals making the starting process easier.
+- The already established facility may have existing licenses and government approvals making the starting process easier.